3D Importer

 If disabled, the 3D Importer does not add the asset to your inventory.

 Uses CageIf enabled, the 3D Importer finds cage meshes in the model and converts them to WrapInstance objects, such as WrapLayer or WrapTarget.
-If disabled, the importer treats them as regular meshes.
+If disabled, the Importer treats them as regular meshes.
 If the 3D Importer initially detects cage meshes in the model, this is enabled by default.

-Rig General
+Rig general

 SettingDescription